 The Treatment Stage

 We offer same-day appointments and treatment sessions if you wish to seek help immediately.
 However, you can also schedule according to your convenience and availability.
 Our treatment centers are conveniently located and easy to find; the appointments are easy to schedule as well.

-At Lice Troopers, we make use of all-natural products that are completely safe and child-friendly.
+At Lice Troopers, we make use of pesticide free products that are completely safe and child-friendly.
 You can book an appointment for one person, or the whole family, and if you’re concerned about privacy, we can also carry out at home appointments and sessions.
 We’ll come over and discreetly carry out our treatment session that guarantees results.

 During the sessions, which can last 30–60 minutes, our lice technicians will go through the hair carefully, using our products to treat it.
 Following that, they meticulously comb through the hair, removing all adult lice.

 They’re also sure to pick out all the nits, ensuring that there are none left around to hatch.
 They are skilled experts with tons of experience and training, allowing them a certain speed and thoroughness that contributes to our success.
 We use state of the art combs that are far superior to ordinary combs that leave behind a lot of nits.

 Our treatment doesn’t irritate the scalp or other body parts such as the eyes or skin and it won’t affect the hair either.
 It’s completely natural and physician-approved, so there’s no need to worry about the safety or the risk of a reaction.

 Our clinics are meant to be relaxing and welcoming spaces, especially since a huge part of our clientele includes children.
 The technicians and staff are super friendly and welcoming, accommodating your little ones to the best of their abilities.
 Don’t worry about the process; just leave it to us!